Chemical risk assessment for SMEs

 Design ownership

-Participated to the product definition & prioritization with PM & CPO
+Participated to the product definition & prioritization with PM & CPO and worked closely with devs to ensure feasibility and timelines

 Ran benchmarks, extracted insights from existing tools